SpikeGLX Download Page

 - Programmable triggering.

-- Remote control via MATLAB.
+- Remote control and extensibility via C++ or MATLAB.

 - Powerful offline viewing and editing.